-Another great advantage to the Fiona is that it’s geared towards medium and large chest sizes.
-So if you’re a B, C, or even a DD, this one will fit you like a glove…just pay attention to Brooks’ sizing chart and size up when necessary.
+Another great advantage to the Fiona is that it’s geared towards medium and larger sizes.
+So if you’re a B, C, or even a DD, this one will fit you like a glove…just pay attention to the sizing chart and size up when necessary.

 There are, however, a few downsides…

 Firstly, some skin types may not react well to the bra’s band.
-If you have sensitive skin, you may find the Fiona causes slight irritation below your chest after longer days on the trails.
-This can be easily remedied with lotion or moisturizer, but it’s always best to know before you buy.
+If you have sensitive skin, you may find the Fiona causes slight irritation below your boobs after longer days on the trails.
+This can be easily remedied with lotion or moisturizer, but it’s always good to know before you buy.

-A good fit for medium to large chest sizes
+- A good fit for medium to larger chested women

-Bottom-Line: A highly supportive, comfortable polyester sports bra best suited for higher-impact activities and larger cup sizes but loses points on its outdoor-specific competitors for its lack of wicking and quick-drying capacity.
+Bottom-Line: A highly supportive, comfortable polyester sports bra well suited for higher-impact activities and larger cup sizes but loses points on its outdoor-specific competitors for its lack of wicking and quick-drying capacity.

 The Odlo Seamless High bra is built for higher-intensity activities such as trail running.
 It’s a very snug encapsulation bra that features ample coverage, a side rib structure that provides more compression, and a polyester blend fabric with knitting spiral technology that controls bounce and gives extra support.

-If you’re accustomed to looser, low-impact styles, this snug-fitting bra may not be the best bet, but for runners, rough trails, via ferrata, and faster-moving hikers, it’s a winner.
+If you’re accustomed to looser, low-impact styles, this snug-fitting bra may not be the greatest choice, but for runners, rough trails, via ferrata, and faster-moving hikers, it’s a winner.